This section describes the financial support which may be available to you if your husband or wife passes away.

 - If you are over pension age, you don't need to make a claim for the bereavement payment.
 You (or someone on your behalf) should call the Pensions and Allowances helpline on 732506 to explain that your husband or wife has died.
 Your claim will then be worked out automatically and if any benefit is due, we will write to you.

 - The Death Grant is a single lump sum payment to help with funeral expenses.
 The grant can be paid on the death of a person who was registered with Social Security.
+You do not need to be the spouse to make the claim.
+It is usually made by the administrator/executor of the estate or the person arranging the funeral.

 - To make a claim, you should fill in a claim form (BD1) which is available from the office by phoning the Pensions & Allowances helpline on 732506.